CrazyPit/botspot/README.md

+# BotSpot

-# BotSpot - Scala framwork for Telegram bots
+BotSpot is a Scala framework for Telegram bots based on Akka.

 ## Usage